belgium-its-steering-committee/ckanext-notify-sysadmin/README.rst

+# ARCHIVED
+This functionality has been implemented via CKAN.
+This plugin is not useable anymore after moving away from Amazon and sqs.

 ..
 You should enable this project on travis-ci.org and coveralls.io to make these badges work.
 The necessary Travis and Coverage config files have been generated for you.